Jeremy Pena Player Props: Astros vs. Cardinals

-The Houston Astros and Jeremy Pena (.306 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+The Houston Astros and Jeremy Pena (.306 slugging percentage over his past 10 games, including one homer), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.

-He hit a home run while going 1-for-5 in his previous game against the Dodgers.
+In his last game he had a one-hit showing (1-for-4) against the Cardinals.

 Jeremy Pena Game Info & Props vs. the Cardinals